About Iranian festivals

 Iranians take whatever is left of the fruits, sweets and nuts of Nowruz, along with the vegetables of the Haftsin table, and take them to nature.
 On the 13th of Farvardin, people spend a day full of joy and happiness with family and friends, and leave the greenery of Haftsin in a flowing stream to have a year full of goodness and blessings.
 It is also customary on this day for single green-haired girls to tie the knot and wish to go home lucky soon.

-Yalda, which means birth, is one of the most ancient Persian festivals.
+Yalda, one of the Iranian festivals which means birth, is one of the most ancient Persian festivals.
 On Yalda festival, Iranians celebrate symbolically the arrival of winter, the renewal, the victory of light over darkness, the birth of Mithra, the God of light, the end of the crop season, thank the Lord for all blessings, and to pray for prosperity in the next year.
 Yalda is Considered as the longest night of the year.
 It is also referred to as Shab-e Chelleh.

 On this night, family members get together in the house of the eldest member of the family and stay awake all night long and eat especial food.
 On this night, people eat dried nuts, watermelon and pomegranate and they read classic poetry, and old mythologies aloud such as Divan-e Hafez (the Iranian poet of 14th century AD.) and Shahnameh.